brianloveswords/bjb.dev/src/content/log/20241103-vibe-check-no1.md

         - hope this thing doesn't fall apart in a year
     - got Retainer Brite tablets
         - didn't know until now when I was looking it up, but their [website](https://theretainerbrite.com/) has entirely too many AI generated people
+    - works great, way better than brushing manually
+        - spouse also uses it for jewelry, so it's getting more use than i expected
 - honestly, kinda like the routine it imposes
     - really making me cut down on my snacking
     - …but it's been hard past few weeks when traveling for long all-day work events and I can't control my own eating schedule